amoffat/sh/README.md

 # Using

-Importing works either from a script (recommended) or from the command-line:
+Importing works either from a script (recommended) or from the Python shell:

 ```python
 import pbs